Service Detail

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Industrial general contracting for owner-user, manufacturing, logistics, and utility-driven building programs along the I-35 corridor.
+Industrial general contracting for owner-user, manufacturing, logistics, and utility-driven building programs along the I-35 corridor and Logistics Park 35 in San Marcos and Hays County.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep industrial construction aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Projects move with fewer late-stage conflicts because the building, yard, utility infrastructure, and operational circulation are planned as a single delivery effort.
+Projects move with fewer late-stage conflicts because the building, yard, utility infrastructure, and operational circulation are planned as a single delivery effort aligned to how the facility will actually be used after turnover — not just after shell completion.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?